 Characteristics of misreporters are population-specific and have not been consistent in the published literature [28,29].
 Individuals who misreport on one occasion are likely to do so on subsequent occasions, therefore repeated or more prolonged periods of assessment may not reduce the error due to misreporting .
 Characteristics that influence degrees of misreporting have been studied and include some features as summarised below [31-39]:

 Implications of misreporting

 Doing nothing may be considered an option, with caveats

 If the research aim is to rank individuals and the ability of ranking individuals is well supported objectively (e.g. in a validation study), systematic misreporting can be ignored in data analysis.
 For example, if 100% of study participants underestimate fruits and vegetable consumption by 10%, the rank of the participants by the consumption is stable.
-Similarly. the association of dietary intakes with a health outcome can be unchanged even in presence of over- or under-reporters (refer to systematic errors page).
-Therefore, the need and approach to accounting for misreporting should be considered with a research aim.
+Similarly, the association of dietary intakes with a health outcome can be unchanged even in presence of over- or under-reporters (refer to systematic errors page).
+Therefore, the need for and approach to accounting for misreporting should be considered with a research aim.

 It is practically difficult to ensure that systematic errors are not differential.
 Although doing nothing is an option, analysis after accounting for possible over- and under-reporting of total energy intake is generally recommended in dietary research.

 Estimation of energy intake with reference to estimated total energy expenditure